Aditya-Pani/Loan-Default-Data-Analysis/README.md

 ## 🚀 How to Use

 1. Open `Loan Default.pbix` in **Power BI Desktop**.
-2. Ensure you have access to the **SQL Server or dataflow** used.
+2. Ensure you have access to the **SQL Server** used.
-3. Refresh the dataset or configure **schedule refresh**.
-4. Explore visuals and customize DAX measures as needed.
+3. Explore visuals and customize DAX measures as needed.
-5. Publish to **Power BI Service** and share with stakeholders.
+4.
 ---

 ## 📤 Report Publishing & Sharing